iaverypadberg/Spaghettinet-Training/README.md

 * This is the default implementation of the SpaghettiNet Model shown in their Tensorflows model garden and in TFHub.
 * Typing this into terminal is a bit annoying, so I've included a export_tflite.sh script to run the command.
 Modify the path at the top.

+--
+#### NOTE

+There is an issue with the quantization of the model.
+I amusing the default_ranges_max/min flag which forces the model to behave like its quanitzed, while not really being quantized.
+This is a cheat and results in terrible accuracy.
+Im working on figuring out how to bypass this.
+---

 ``` python

 This converts a tflite ready ssd model to a real tflite model